dhth/cueitup/README.md

 </p>

 `cueitup` lets you inspect messages in an AWS SQS queue in a simple and deliberate manner.
-It was built to simplify the process of investigating the contents of messages being pushed to an SNS topic.
-You can pull one or more messages on demand, peruse through them in a list, and, if needed, persist them to your local filesystem.
+You can pull one or more messages on demand, peruse through them in a list, and, if needed, persist them to your local filesystem. `cueitup` offers both a terminal UI and a web interface.

 ![tui](https://github.com/user-attachments/assets/c1727615-46c1-483c-9e08-ffdb9c9e1fb6)

 ![web interface](https://github.com/user-attachments/assets/848592e1-0e24-4eb0-a3c0-db12b4d34116)

 Install